Do you have any tips for making microwave popcorn taste better, or pop more completely?

 Yes, it sounds really basic, but a lot of people buy the diet version and wonder why their popcorn tastes and feels like they’re eating packing peanuts.
 (On the other hand, some people like to keep it simple, which is certainly cool if that’s your preference.)

-Why the pops
+Why it pops

-To get your popcorn right, it helps to know why it pops in the first place.
-The awesome science geeks at NASA explain it like this: “Each kernel contains a small amount of water stored in a circle of soft starch inside the hard outer casing.
+“Each kernel contains a small amount of water stored in a circle of soft starch inside the hard outer casing.
 When heated to around 450 F, the moisture turns to steam, creating pressure within.
 As the pressure builds, the casing eventually gives way, and the kernel explodes and pops, allowing the water to escape as steam and turning the kernel inside out.”

 Start by making sure that the bag of popcorn you’re going to microwave hasn’t passed its sell-by date.
 (If the date isn’t on the bag, check the box.)
 Having a fresh bag of popcorn will help ensure that the kernels haven’t dried out, making it impossible for them to pop.